wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 end subroutine CallIt
 ```

-See the `funcptr` example in SWIG for an example of the current callback
+See the `funcptr` example in SWIG for an example of the callback
 functionality in practice.

+Currently function pointers only work with
+user-created C-linkage functions as described below, but we plan to extend
+function callbacks so that data can be translated through wrapper functions.

+Another planned extension for function pointers is to automatically generate
+the necessary *abstract interface* code required by Fortran to interpret the
+function pointer.

 ## Handles and other oddities